-The Serengeti plain is world famous.
-It is the home of the ‘Big Five’, but it’s also known for the annual migration of millions of blue wildebeest, zebras and Thomson's gazelles.
+The Serengeti is mainly because of the annual Great Migration of millions of blue wildebeest, plains zebras and Thomson's gazelles.
 The footage of hungry Nile crocodiles grabbing the animals as they crossed a river is known worldwide.

 The Maasai are well-known cattle farmers in Eastern Africa.
 Meeting them is very special and you will see them in the area around the Serengeti.
 They’ve kept most of their traditions during the last decades.
 They still use the meat of the goats, the blood and the milk, and also the skin and bones for accessories.
 Take your time when you meet them, they’re very friendly.

 You may also see the Southern Cross, which is only visible in the southern hemisphere.
 Many lodges and hotels have telescopes you can use to gaze at the sky.
 Half an hour of staring will enhance the feeling that you are far away from civilisation.

 The luxury lodges are very appealing, but also expensive.
 If you wish to stay here at a cheaper rate, you may want to go camping.
 But there also is a combination of the two.
-The ‘tented camps’ are luxury safari tents with a real bed, often include a shower and many other amenities.
+The tented camps are luxury safari tents with a real bed, often include a shower and many other amenities.
 Ideal for someone who wants to spend the night close to nature and still be comfortable.

 In the Serengeti there also are several ‘mobile tented camps’ that are set up in the wilderness for the season.
 The choice is up to you.
 When preparing for your journey, ask about the possibilities to include these types of tented camps as accommodation.

 The Great Migration can be seen from February til June in the Serengeti.Other then that, the nature reserve can be visited throughout the year, except for March until May when it’s the wet season.
 The roads will be almost or completely inaccessible.

 From all over the world you can book a flight to Dar es Salaam in Tanzania.
 The Serengeti lies at about 900 kilometers from the capital.
 On the way, right before you get to your destination, you will reach the Ngorongoro Crater.
 There are domestic flights that go to the Serengeti as well.